sfnxboy/Pewlett-Hackard-Analysis/README.md

 ORDER BY e.emp_no, t.to_date DESC;
 ```

-After selecting a total of six columns from across two datasets, I made sure to include the DISTINCT ON clause to retrieve only the first occurrence of an employee by their employee ID number.
-I joined the two tables using an inner join because I wanted retrieved data to match on both tables.
+After selecting a total of six columns from across two datasets, we must make sure to include the DISTINCT ON clause to retrieve only the first occurrence of an employee by their employee ID number.
+Joining the two tables using an inner join retrieves data that matches on both tables.
 The WHERE clause filters out employees born outside of the specified dates, and lastly the ORDER BY clause lists the table in descending order on the count column.
 Below is the resulting table.

 ![image](https://user-images.githubusercontent.com/68082808/93276429-7692c100-f78d-11ea-905a-b939607c20cc.png)